 Your doctor will probably first suggest that you try a preparation you apply to your skin.
-Topical medications include creams, ointments, shampoos, foams, and oils.
+Topical medications include creams, ointments, shampoos, foams, and oils/solutions.
 You’ll probably need a prescription, but some products are available over the counter.

 The most common ones use corticosteroids to calm inflammation.
 Others use salicylic acid to help remove scales.

 - Formulas with vitamin D, including calipotriene ( Dovonex, Sorilux) and calcitriol (Rocaltrol.
 Vectical)

 - Tar treatments such as Pentrax, Polytar, Balnetar, and Tera-Gel